 - Fluff the rice after resting with a fork.
 Serve hot.

 *This recipe can be used for Japanese short grain rice.
-However, increase the water to 2 1/4 cups.
+However, increase the water to 2 cups plus 2 Tablespoons water.

 Restaurant quality rice, ready to be the canvas of countless delicious meals.